Quint-Langeveld/4-33/README.md

 ## Algorithms
 We looked into a Breadth-first and a Random algorithm to find a solution for the Rush hour problem.
 See the algorithm directory for more information

 When trying to complete the field above with a random and a breadth-first approach, the difference in memmory use was notable.
-For a random approach, the amount of fields in memmory was equivalent to the amount of fields past.
-On the other hand, the maximum amount of fields in memmory for a breadth-first approach was equivalent to the state space.
+In theory, the upper bound of a random algorithm is infinite, but in practice the amount of fields in memmory was equivalent to the amount of fields past.
+On the other hand, the maximum amount of fields in memmory for a breadth-first approach was equivalent to the state space, which is significantly larger and will cause problems further on.

-### Random
-In theory, the upper bound of a random algorithm is infinite.
-For a representation of the random distribution of solutions, see the results directory.

 ## Objective Function:
 The objective for Rush hour is met when the red car find it's way out of the bord.
 This can simply be summarized in one interger: the amount of moves done to reach the exit.
 The theoretical upper bound of the objective function thereby is the theoretical upperbound of the state space.